MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-boundaries-and-limits-0.md

 Obviously, if some services are operating under parameters that are higher than those used for limits testing, the maximum effective limits of other services will be reduced.
 It is therefore important to execute rigorous capacity management and scale testing exercises for specific deployments in order to establish effective limits for that environment.

+> [!NOTE]
-Note: We do not describe the hardware that was used to validate the limits in this document, because the limits were collected from multiple farms and environments.
+> We do not describe the hardware that was used to validate  the limits in this document, because the limits were collected from multiple farms and environments.

 #### The Pie Metaphor